-AS 102 African American History II
+AS 102 African American History II (3)

-3 hours lecture Note: This course plus AS 101 meets the State requirement in American History and Institutions.
+Note: This course plus AS 101 meets the State requirement in American History and Institutions.

-Transfer acceptability: CSU; UC - maximum credit for one pair: AS 101-102 or HIST 101-102
+Transfer acceptability: CSU; UC - maximum credit for one pair: AS 101-102 or

 Cultural, economic, and political development of African Americans in the United States since Reconstruction.
 Emphases on post Civil War difficulties; the Westward Movement; expressions of cultural identity; industrial development; impact of World Wars I and II on urbanization and social mobility; expansion of government activity; Civil Rights Era and modern militancy; Black leadership, and the United States as a world power.